 You can pair it directly to devices such as your phone, iPod or a digital audio player.
 The most common use case for this feature is being able to take and make calls, and also listening to music while you ride.
 We do not recommend the latter.
 However, if you wish to listen to music while you're riding, we'd suggest that you keep the volume low enough for you to hear other vehicles.

 The helmet has a flush-fit, side-coverless face which is scratch-resistant and UV-resistant, which means it is durable.
 It is also compound-curved and optically-correct.

 The helmet is not very light – it weighs 4 pounds.
 It features an aerodynamic shell design that comprises advanced composite poly-alloy.

-If you are looking for a women’s motorcycle, there are a number of things you should consider.
+If you are looking for a women’s motorcycle helmet, there are a number of things you should consider.
 Most women’s motorcycle helmets reviews are sure to mention some of the following things:

 Safety is an important consideration when you are buying a helmet.
 After all, the helmet’s purpose is to keep you safe in the event of an accident.

 You must always ensure that the helmet adheres to the set safety standards and regulations.
 These are defined by the US Department of Transportation (DOT), the Snell Foundation, and the Economic Commission for Europe (ECE).